OpenTranslationBible/open-bible/en-GB/33.Micah/md/micah-01.md

 ## Micah 1:2

-> Hear, you peoples, all of you;
+> Listen, all you peoples;
-> Listen carefully, earth and all it contains,
+> Pay attention, earth and everything within it,
-> And may the Lord God be a witness against you,
+> And let the Lord God testify against you,
-> The Lord from His holy temple.
+> The Lord from His sacred temple.

 ## Micah 1:3

-> For behold, the Lord is coming out of His place.
+> For see, the Lord is leaving His dwelling.
-> He will come down and tread on the high places of the earth.
+> He will descend and walk upon the high places of the earth.

 ## Micah 1:4